nineinchnick/yii2-usr/README.md

     ......
     'modules'=>array(
         'usr'=>array(
-               'userIdentityClass' => 'UserIdentity',
+               'userClass' => 'User',
         ),
     ),
 )
 ~~~

-Requirements for the UserIdentity class are described in next chapter.
+Requirements for the User class are described in next chapter.

 If your application is using path-format URLs with some customized URL rules, you may need to add
 the following URLs in your application configuration in order to access UsrModule: